qihaoqian/instant-ngp-hotspot/readme.md

 cd gridencoder
-python setup.py build_ext --inplace # build ext only, do not install (only can be used in the parent directory) pip install . # install to python path (you still need the raymarching/ folder, since this only install the built extension.) cd ffmlp python setup.py build_ext --inplace # build ext only, do not install (only can be used in the parent directory) pip install .
+python setup.py build_ext --inplace # build ext only, do not install (only can be used in the parent directory) pip install . # install to python path (you still need the raymarching/ folder, since this only install the built extension.)
 ```